 Use Amazon’s data to find an awesome product.

 Even if you aren’t an Amazon seller, this makes Amazon an incredible source for sales data and shopper information.
 But how do you access that data?

 Use product research tools to find high-demand/low-competition products.

 Amazon sellers are clever ecommerce business owners.
-Since 2015, they’ve “cracked the Amazon code”, creating methods that reverse engineer Amazon’s own best-seller rankings to determine average sales data.
+Since 2015, they’ve “cracked the Amazon code,” creating methods that reverse engineer Amazon’s own best-seller rankings to determine average sales data.
 Once upon a time, a seller had to use spreadsheets to estimate this data.
 Nowadays, tools like Jungle Scout do it at the click of a button.

 The picture above demonstrates how Jungle Scout’s Extension pulls Amazon’s sales data for the search term “funny hats.”
 We can see that, on average, sellers who sell “funny hats” products sell 300 units per month at an average of $15.77 with 89 reviews.
 There are two important metrics here:

 - Demand.
 We know that the sellers in this category are capable of selling 300 units per month, or 10 units per day.

 - Competition.
 The best metric for determining competition is the average number of reviews.
 If the average number of reviews is 100 or less, it’s probably a good product with low competition.